joao-neves95/merger-js/README.md

 - ```merger add```: Add a new source file to the merger config file.<br/>
   You should run this command on the directory where the source file you want to add is located.<br/>
-  MergerJS will give you the directory path, you input the source file name (the extension names are optional), or a relative path to that directory, and MergerJS will locate the configuration file and update it.
+  MergerJS will give you the directory path, you input the source file name (the extension names are optional), or a relative path to that directory, and MergerJS will locate the configuration file in the hierarchy before the one you are located and update it.

 - ```merger rm```: Remove a source file from the merger-config file.<br/>
   You can run this command anywhere within your project (after the configuration file).